outdreamer/build-a-cure-1/docs/conceptual_physics.md

     - apply to itself (x ^ n)
       - "power of power" => "the enabler of enabling" => "input", "abstraction", "coordination"

-  IV. standardize (simplify, compare, divide)
+  IV. standardize (simplify, compare, divide, subset)

     - x standardized by y
       - "power standardized by power" =>